-A boosting algorithm based on cellular genetic programming to build an ensemble of classifiers has been presented.
+A boosting algorithm based on cellular GP to build an ensemble of classifiers has been presented.
 The approach proposed presents two main novelties.
 The first is the application of a clustering algorithm to the subpopulations of the network nodes to build the ensemble.
 The second is the utilization of pruning strategies to discard some of the predictors but maintaining comparable accuracy.
-Both the ideas revealed successful since the former allows the selection of the most diverse and fittest classification trees.
+Both the ideas proved to be successful since the former allows the selection of the most diverse and fittest classification trees.
 The latter reduces the size of the ensemble, improving the classification accuracy.
 Experiments on several data sets showed that the choice of the fittest individual in the clustered populations produces a much better result with respect to choosing either the fittest or more than one fittest classification trees.
-ClustBoostCGPC has been compared with the state of the art classification algorithms C4.5 and SVM.
-Results showed that ClustBoostCGPC outperforms the other approaches on 4 out of the 7 data sets used.
-It is worth to point out that the lower accuracy of ClustBoostCGPCwith respect to the other two methods on the three multi-class data sets is due to the fact that ClustBoostCGPC implements the version AdaBoost.M1 of the AdaBoost algorithm.
-As noted by Freund and Schapire [29], and experimented in [18], when the number of classes is more than two, and this is the case of Covtype, Satimage, and Segment data sets, AdaBoostneeds a more sophisticated error measure that allows the weak learner focusing not only on the hard-to-classify examples, but also on the incorrect labels which are the hardest to discriminate.
+ClustBoostCGPC has been compared with the state-of-the-art classification algorithms C4.5 and SVM.
+Results showed that ClustBoostCGPC outperforms the other approaches on four out of the seven data sets used.
+It is worth pointing out that the lower accuracy of ClustBoostCGPC with respect to the other two methods on the three multiclass data sets is due to the fact that ClustBoostCGPC implements the version AdaBoost.M1 of the AdaBoost algorithm.
+As noted by Freund and Schapire [29], and experimented in [18], when the number of classes is more than two, and this is the case of Covtype, Satimage, and Segment data sets, AdaBoost needs a more sophisticated error measure that allows the weak learner focusing not only on the hard-to-classify examples, but also on the incorrect labels which are the hardest to discriminate.
 This error measure is implemented in the AdaBoost.M2 version.